The most basic level of accreditation requires achievement of the following standards:

 - An arboretum organizational group of people or governing board or authority that is dedicated to the arboretum plan and its continuation beyond the efforts of a single individual.
 Such an organizational group can affirm fulfillment of standards and authorize participation as an accredited arboretum.

-- An arboretum collection with a minimum number of 25 kinds (species or varieties) of trees or woody plants that have been planted and are growing in accordance with the arboretum plan.
+- An arboretum collection with a minimum number of 25 species, varieties or cultivars of trees or woody plants that have been planted and are growing in accordance with the arboretum plan.
 Plants in the arboretum collection must be labeled in some way as to identify them taxonomically, including scientific name and cultivar if applicable, and documented in some way so that information on their acquisition (source or origin, date of acquisition, etc.) is available for access.

 - Arboretum staff or volunteers who ensure fulfillment of the arboretum plan and provide for the basic needs of the arboretum collection and functions of the arboretum.